ipfs/npm-kubo/README.md

 ## Usage

-This module downloads `go-ipfs` binaries from https://dist.ipfs.io into your project.
+This module downloads Kubo (go-ipfs) binaries from https://dist.ipfs.tech into your project.

 It will download the go-ipfs version that matches the npm version of this module.
 So depending on `go-ipfs@0.7.0` will install `go-ipfs v0.7.0` for your current system architecture, in to your project at `node_modules/go-ipfs/go-ipfs/ipfs` and additional symlink to it at `node_modules/go-ipfs/bin/ipfs`.